Quarkonia collectivity in large collision systems with ALICE: Introduction

 Following the recent experimental efforts, one of the most important observations in heavy-ion collisions is the collective flow phenomenon; the idea of anisotropy as a signature of transverse collective flow was first introduced in 1992~\cite{1}.
 The latter can be evaluated using the Fourier expansion of particle density distribution with the corresponding Fourier harmonics identified as flow coefficients.
 Among the experimental probes for collective phenomena, quarkonia play a particularly interesting and crucial role.
 Since heavy quarks are produced in an azimuthally isotropic way in the initial hard processes and they may eventually thermalize in the hot medium, any observed positive elliptic flow signal of quarkonia shall arise from the interaction of constituent heavy quarks with the QGP~\cite{2}.
 Moreover, the production of quarkonia was found to be strongly affected by the surrounding medium in presence of two competing mechanisms: (1) Suppression with in-medium screening masses for gluons (Debye screening) and thermal masses for quarks, or with the large imaginary part of the in-medium heavy quarkonium potential.~\cite{3} (2) Enhancement from recombination of in-medium (partially) thermalized heavy quarks.~\cite{4,5}\\

 With the ALICE detector, quarkonia can be measured either at midrapidity ($|\mathit{y}|<0.9$) via the $\mathit{e}^{+}\mathit{e}^{-}$ decay channel, or at forward rapidity ($2.5 < \mathit{y} < 4$) via the $\mu^{+}\mu^{-}$ decay channel.
-The main detectors used at midrapidity for the measurements presented in these proceedings are: the Inner Tracking System (ITS), used for tracking, vertexing, and the measurement of midrapidity charged-particle multiplicity; the Time Projection Chamber (TPC) used for tracking, particle identification via the measurement of the specific energy loss and also event-plane estimation; the Fast Interaction Triggers (FITs) used for centrality determination and event-plane estimation.
+In these proceedings, only results of quarkonia at forward rapidity will be presented.
+The main detectors used at midrapidity for the measurement of charged particles as reference particles in the flow correlation studies are: the Inner Tracking System (ITS), used for tracking, vertexing, and the measurement of midrapidity charged-particle multiplicity; the Time Projection Chamber (TPC) used for tracking, particle identification via the measurement of the specific energy loss and also event-plane estimation; the Fast Interaction Triggers (FITs) used for centrality determination and event-plane estimation.
 At forward rapidity, the measurements of quarkonia are performed with the muon spectrometer, consisting of absorbers, a dipole magnet, tracking and triggering stations, which provide reconstruction and identification of muon tracks.
 A detailed description of the ALICE apparatus can be found in~\cite{6,7}.